nikhilesh-927/DSA-Journey-CPP/4_Arrays/1. Easy/01_Two_pointer_Algo.md

-Let's break down the two-pointer algorithm for reversing an array in a step-by-step visual manner.
+Let's break down the two-pointer algorithm for reversing an array in a step-by-step manner.

 ### Example
 Let's say we have the following array: